dstackai/dstack/docs/docs/guides/protips.md

     This will forward the remote `8501` port to `localhost:3000`.

-!!! info "Tasks vs Services"
+!!! info "Tasks vs. services"
     [Services](../services.md) provide external access, `https`, replicas with autoscaling, OpenAI-compatible endpoint and other service features.
 If you don't need them, you can use [tasks](../tasks.md) for running apps.